Posting Bail At The Greenville County Detention Center

 By searching you certify that you are above 18 years of age

-Navigating the bail process at Greenville County Detention Center (GCDC) might seem like a mountain to climb, but knowing the steps helps lighten the load.
-Here’s what to do to **release** a loved one.
+Navigating the bail maze at Greenville County Detention Center feels like scaling a mountain, but knowing the steps makes it much easier.
+Here’s how to get a loved one released.

 The Bail Hearing: Your First Step